iver-wharf/rfcs/_guides/rfc-life-cycle.md

    4. Any other collaborator.

-4. *[For postponed RFCs]* **RFC is picked back up.** This could be as simple as leaving a new comment on a RFC PR (marked with `postponed` label) where you bring up some new concern or possible solution, all while trying to tackle the reason it was postponed in the first place.
+4. *[For postponed RFCs]* **RFC is picked back up.** This could be as simple as leaving a new comment on an RFC PR (marked with `postponed` label) where you bring up some new concern or possible solution, all while trying to tackle the reason it was postponed in the first place.

 ## Published RFCs

-Once a RFC has been published, it is not touched again.
+Once an RFC has been published, it is not touched again.
 With the exception of:

 - semantically intact typo changes, or
 - fixing outdated links.